KiwifruitDev/sfm_multiuser/README.md

 4. Open a session specified in one of your `elements\sessions` folders.
 5. Any time the file is modified, the script will automatically commit and push the changes to your Git repository.

+## Helper Script

+For Source 1 users, there is a helper script to reload the session file.

+This can be accessed by adding the repo name to your `gameinfo.txt` and opening the script from "Scripts" > "KiwifruitDev" > "Multiuser"

+## Avoid Map Loading

+To avoid loading the map every time the session is loaded, simply remove the map from `mapname` in the `activeClip` property in the element viewer.

+This will require users to load the map manually via console, or through my [Asset Browser](https://steamcommunity.com/sharedfiles/filedetails/?id=2918590103)

 ## References

 - datamodel.py